ibm-cloud-docs/containers/cs_versions_backup_restore.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Back up restore Helm chart 1.0.5" caption-side="top"}
 {: summary="The rows are read from left to right.
-The first column is the patch version of the component.
+The first column is the version of the component.
 The second column lists the images tags of the component.
 The third column contains the release date of the component.
-The fourth column contains a brief description of the change made to the component."}
+The fourth column contains the supported cluster versions.
+The fifth column contains a brief description of the change made to the component."}